LukePappa/Ourism/text.md

-To obtain complete freedom from misery, do not impose it upon yourself.
+To be free of misery, do not impose it upon yourself.